 History of St. Piran’s Day

-On March 5, the U.K. county of Cornwall celebrates St. Piran’s Day, its most important holiday.
+On March 5, Cornwall celebrates St. Piran’s Day, its most important holiday.
 St. Piran is the patron saint of tin miners, an industry that was the keystone of Cornwall’s economy for centuries.

 Although much of his life is shrouded in mystery, historians believe that St. Piran was a 5th-century bishop exiled from Ireland.
 When he was thrown into the sea to drown, he miraculously came ashore on Cornwall’s Perran Beach.
 There, the saint built a small chapel whose remains can still be observed today.